zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 This had to be done side by side with the old engine, so we copied the high level code that used OGRE and started reworking that.
 A big painpoint when working with OGRE was getting access to any hardware functionality (I don't remember details too well but one thing I remember is render targets not being structured very well), so I spent a bit of time thinking about the graphics abstraction - but not too much, as we could iterate on that in the future (and we did!).
 A big focus was on usability (it had to be reasonably easy to use it from our high level rendering code) and leanness (for performance and sanity reasons we wanted the concepts in the abstraction to map mostly 1 to 1 to the underlying implementations).

 Because mobile was a focus, we ended up inheriting some concepts from OpenGL (like Framebuffer, ShaderProgram, Geometry, uniform handles, etc.).
-Some of these survived to this day and continue being useful for other APIs; some parts of the abstaction saw major changes, for example we fully transitioned to uniform buffer style interface after a Direct3D 11 port, and render pass based interface during a Metal port.
-The abstraction continues to slowly evolve over time, and one part I'm super excited about is that since the initial release, the abstraction actually became leaner and more straightforward to implement (for example, we used to have a disctintion between Renderbuffers and Textures, and now we just have Textures).
+Some of these survived to this day and continue being useful for other APIs; some parts of the abstraction saw major changes, for example we fully transitioned to uniform buffer style interface after a Direct3D 11 port, and render pass based interface during a Metal port.
+The abstraction continues to slowly evolve over time, and one part I'm super excited about is that since the initial release, the abstraction actually became leaner and more straightforward to implement (for example, we used to have a distinction between Renderbuffers and Textures, and now we just have Textures).

 This was the right time to do this change.
 We already implemented all critical high level rendering components by that time, so we knew exactly what to focus on - but this was back when we only had two rendering engineers, myself included, and so we didn't have to stall major projects by rebuilding the foundation of the engine.